fireundubh/playwithfire/skyrim/master-of-disguise.md

 ### SkyUI Mod Configuration Menu

-_Only available in the non-SSE version of Skyrim._

 Using the new SkyUI Mod Configuration Menu, the player can adjust nearly every aspect of the discovery system from within the game.
 The disguise and discovery systems can be toggled independently as well.

 #### Example: Scoring Menu